Jana Kramer: 2002–2011: Acting career and record deal

-2012–2018: Jana Kramer, and Dancing with the Stars
+2012–present: Jana Kramer, and Dancing with the Stars

 In February 2012, Kramer was cast as the protagonist in the independent drama film, Heart of the Country, playing the role of a privileged young woman, Faith Carraday, who is following her show-biz dreams but leaves it all and moves to rural North Carolina after her husband is jailed for Wall Street fraud.
 Kramer is also attached to a horror film named The Gatekeeper.

 On January 16, 2012, Kramer released her official debut single, "Why Ya Wanna".
-Kramer premiered the official music video, directed by Kristin Barlowe, on February 6, 2012.
+She premiered the official music video, directed by Kristin Barlowe, on February 6, 2012.
 The song peaked at number 52 on the US Billboard Hot 100 chart and number 3 on the Billboard Hot Country Songs chart.
 "Whiskey" is the album's second official single.
 On June 1, 2012, Kramer made her first televised live performance on Fox & Friends to promote her debut album.
 She performed "Why Ya Wanna" in front of a crowd of fans in New York City.
-On June 5, 2012, Kramer released her self-titled debut album Jana Kramer.
+On June 5, 2012, she released her self-titled debut album Jana Kramer.
 The record received positive reviews from critics with many praising Kramer's vocal performance.

 On June 5, 2013, Nationwide Insurance released the first of a series of commercials in its "Join the Nation" campaign, featuring Kramer as a stealthy woman dressed in black leather who follows a team of burglars and replaces the items they steal with newer versions to promote Nationwide's "Brand New Belongings" initiative.
 Nationwide had signed Kramer to sing the Nationwide jingle in August 2012.
 A second commercial, released in April 2014, featured Kramer's character replacing items in a fire-blackened apartment to promote Nationwide's renters' insurance.
 In November 2014, Jana reprised her Nationwide role, this time as a sexy Santa Claus-like figure replacing items during Christmas season.
 Nationwide's advertising partner McKinney is behind the spots.

 In July 2013, Kramer opened for Blake Shelton on his Ten Times Crazier Tour in Virginia Beach, VA.
 In August 2013, the independent film Approaching Midnight starring Kramer had its world premiere at the Emagine Royal Oak in Michigan.

+In 2024, Jana Kramer starred in the Lifetime movie Gaslit By My Husband: The Morgan Metzer Story as Morgan Metzer where she was also the executive producer.
+It is based on the true story on how Morgan was gaslit by her ex-husband Rodney Metzer (portrayed by Austin Nichols).
+Also in 2024, Kramer competed in season twelve of The Masked Singer as "Royal Knight" and had Savannah Chrisley (who competed in season eleven as "Afghan Hound") serving as her Mask Ambassador.
+She was eliminated in the "Group C Finals: Peanuts Thanksgiving" alongside Bronson Arroyo as "Sherlock Hound".